30th June 2010

 The design of the new ship called for a major increase in deadweight capacity, to meet demand for whisky wagon space.
 She would also have to juggle that demand with that of locals and tourists.
 The dimensions of the ship were limited to a maximum length of 90m if she were to fit at Port Ellen and Port Askaig - an increase of less than 5m over the Isle of Arran which she was to replace.
 The solution was to employ a mezzanine deck over the starboard half of the main car deck and it meant the newbuild would carry up to 85 cars.
 The layout of her car deck was such that she could carry two lanes of commercial traffic and four lanes of regular vehicles with the mezzanine deck in use - a huge improvement on the older ships.

 Construction of the hull neared completion and the launch date was set for 30th June 2010 and on the appointed day, at 1415 the Finlaggan slid sideways off the quay and sent a tidal wave around the dock in Gdansk.
-With another foreign launch, CMAL provided a live link so that it could be watched back home in the UK - see the video here.
-(A further video was added later on showing the construction, fitting out and arrival on Islay - see here)
+With another foreign launch, CMAL provided a live link so that it could be watched back home in the UK - videos subsequently appeared on YouTube.

 Fitting out took place over the next few months and on through the harsh Polish winter.
 Sea trials in the southern Baltic and load trials of the bow and stern ramps in Gdansk were conducted and then Finlaggan was handed over on 11th May 2011 to her new owners, who immediately chartered her out to CalMac.
 Crew training and familiarisation was then in progress over the next few days and then it was off out on the long voyage from Poland to Scotland, under the command of Capt.
 Guy Robertson.